carissalow/rapids/docs/setup/configuration.md

         night,00:00:00,5H 59M 59S,every_day,0
         ```

-        This configuration will create five segments instances (`daily`, `morning`, `afternoon`, `evening`, `night`) on any given day (`every_day` set to 0).
-The `daily` segment will start at midnight and will last `23:59:59`, the other four segments will start at 6am, 12pm, 6pm, and 12am respectively and last for `05:59:59`.
+        This configuration will create five segment instances (`daily`, `morning`, `afternoon`, `evening`, `night`) on any given day (`every_day` set to 0).
+The `daily` segment will start at midnight and last `23:59:59`; the other four segments will begin at 6am, 12pm, 6pm, and 12am, respectively, and last for `05:59:59`.

 === "Event segments"

     These segments can be computed before or after an event of interest (defined as any UNIX timestamp).
-Their minimum duration is 1 minute but they can be as long as you want.
-The start of each segment can be shifted backwards or forwards from the specified timestamp.
+Their minimum duration is 1 minute, but they can be as long as you want.
+The start of each segment can be shifted backward or forwards from the specified timestamp.
 Set the following keys in your `config.yaml`.

     ```yaml
     TIME_SEGMENTS: &time_segments